Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Results

 \subsection{Recommendation Effectiveness}

-Some representatives from media companies stated that algorithms are good at delivering relevant advertisements and promoting quality content.\footnote{~925} Only a couple of citizens agreed, noting that recommender systems offered exactly what was looked after.\footnote{~1848; 2765} Many others expressed the opposite opinion; they were constantly bombarded with advertisements on products and services they were not interested in.\footnote{~1071; 1090; 1492; 1518; 2243; 2461; 2746} Also numerous other respondents felt that recommendations and advertisements were often random, incorrect, and entirely unrelated to their interests.\footnote{~1127; 1163; 1835; 1968; 2037; 2053; 2139; 2192; 2201; 2327; 2368; 2597; 2706; 2860; 2861}
+Some representatives from media companies stated that algorithms are good at delivering relevant advertisements and promoting quality content.\footnote{~925} Only a couple of citizens agreed, noting that recommender systems offered exactly what was looked after.\footnote{~1848; 2765} Many others expressed the opposite opinion; they were constantly bombarded with advertisements on products and services they were not interested in.\footnote{~1071; 1090; 1492; 1518; 2243; 2461; 2746} Also numerous other respondents felt that recommendations and advertisements were often random, incorrect, and entirely unrelated to their interests.\footnote{~1127; 1163; 1835; 1968; 2037; 2053; 2139; 2192; 2201; 2327; 2368; 2597; 2706; 2860; 2861} This alleged lack of recommendation effectiveness may have contributed toward the skepticism.

 An illuminating example would be employees working on alcohol policy and alcohol-related treatment who were frequently targeted with content about alcoholic beverages.\footnote{~187} As said, these are often also offensive to people; before having died from cancer, someone's mother had received a continuous stream of ads on miracle workers, coffins, and burials.\footnote{~2798} As for the incorrect recommendations, someone said that he or she is not interested in females but still received ads on mail-order brides.\footnote{~635} Some other went to a jazz concert and was later advertised insurance schemes.\footnote{~870} Such incorrect recommendations make platforms look stupid according to some people.\footnote{~2814} Garbage in, garbage out, as one respondent aptly summarized the situation for many consumers.\footnote{~972}